BeatrizCastex/literary-knowledge-network/README.md

 4. **Place raw Goodreads dumps**
    - Drop the gzipped JSON files inside `data/raw/`.
    - The filenames should match those referenced in `config.yaml`.
+   - Source the dumps from the Goodreads data release curated by Julian McAuley and collaborators at UC San Diego: <https://cseweb.ucsd.edu/~jmcauley/datasets/goodreads.html>.
+Review their usage notes before redistributing the raw files.

 ### Running the full 10k workflow